-ADMISSION REQUIREMENTS FOR UNDERGRADUATE DEGREE PROGRAMS (INCLUDING ENGINEERING AND PRE-VETERINARY MEDICINE)
+ADMISSION REQUIREMENTS FOR B.Sc.
+(Agr.), ENGINEERING AND PRE-VETERINARY MEDICINE

-All candidates for admission to the program leading to a B.Sc.(Agr.) and the Pre-Vet program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, New Brunswick 121 or 122, Prince Edward Island university preparatory), admission All candidates for the to Engineering program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, New Brunswick 121 or 122, Prince Edward Island university preparatory), English, Mathematics (70% in Math 442 acceptable), Chemistry, Physics, and one other subject, preferably Biology.
+All candidates for admission to the program leading to a B.Sc.(Agr.) and the Pre-Vet program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, New Brunswick 120, 121 or 122, Prince Edward Island university preparatory), English, Mathematics (70% in Math 442 acceptable), Chemistry, Biology or Physics, plus one additional subject.
+Students who are accepted but who have not successfully completed Physics at the Grade XII university preparatory level must take Physics MP90, a non-credit course, in their first year at NSAC.
+Possession of the minimum entrance requirements does not guarantee admission.

+candidates admission the for All to Engineering program must present high school graduation certificates showing an average of at least 60%, with no mark below 50%, in Grade XII (Nova Scotia 441, New Brunswick 120, 121 or 122, Prince Edward Island university preparatory), English, Mathematics (70% in Math 442 acceptable), Chemistry, Physics, and one other subject, preferably Biology.
 Possession of the minimum entrance requirements does not guarantee admission.